Bloodstain pattern analysis: Altered stains

 As defined in S. James, P. Kish, and P. Sutton, any bloodstain can be subjected to physical or chemical changes that can alter the appearance of the stain.
 These can be changes like the aging, drying, clotting, the attempted removal or cleaning of a blood stain and the lack of a stain due to the interference of an object, known as void stain patterns.
-Ageing and Drying occur will occur at the same time, with cracks in the blood droplets forming from the drying process and the darkening of the stain as it ages.
+Aging and drying occur will occur at the same time, with cracks in the blood droplets forming from the drying process and the darkening of the stain as it ages.
 The stain goes from a red to a dark red/brown as oxygen leaves the oxyhemoglobin in the red blood cells.
-As bloodstains dry the hematocrit evaporates, affecting the density of the blood droplet which has an effect on the surface tension.
+As bloodstains dry, the hematocrit evaporates, affecting the density of the blood droplet which has an effect on the surface tension.
 Clotting is caused by the fibrinogen platelets in the blood and a useful indicator of the passing of time at a scene.
 In a scenario where there are multiple stains, clotting will help establish a timeline of when bloodletting occurred at a scene.
 This includes postmortem wounds.
-It is important to note that stains with a smaller volume of blood may dry before the blood is given the opportunity to clot.
+Stains with a smaller volume of blood may dry before the blood is given the opportunity to clot.
 Cleaning is often an attempt to hide or remove the stain itself with any number of detergents or bleach, but luminol is utilized to reveal the trace quantities of blood left over or missed.
 In some cases, void or shadow patterns can be observed.
 It is the result of a person or an object shielding an area from the blood coming toward it, and it is characterized by a clean area where blood stains are expected.
 It can help determine if whatever intercepted the blood has been moved since the incident occurred.